 1 tsp dried oregano

 1 Litre of vegetable stock (1 vegetable stock pot)

 Pinch of black pepper

 Pomora extra virgin olive oil to serve

 1. In a large pot, sweat down the chopped onion in a tsp of sunflower oil over a medium heat.
 (If the onions are getting too much colour add a bit of water to help them steam rather than burn.)

-2. After a good five minutes the onion will have started to soften, at this point add the finely diced carrot, celery, red pepper and grated tomato (firmer tomatoes are better for grating but if you only have soft ripe ones just roughly chop them).
-Give it a good stir and cook for a further 5 minutes.
+2. After a good five minutes the onion will have started to soften, at this point add the finely diced carrot, celery, red pepper and chopped tomato.
+Season well with salt and pepper, give it a stir and cook for a further 5 minutes.
 Add the strained cannelloni beans, a teaspoon of parsley, a teaspoon of oregano, salt, pepper and stock and bring to the boil.

 3. Once boiling, reduce the heat to a high simmer for around 30-35 minutes, stirring occasionally.
 (This may seem like a long time but the soup needs time to reduce down and thicken).

 4. Once ready, take off the heat and ladle into bowls.
 Serve topped with freshly chopped parsley, a sprinkle of salt and a dash of good quality extra virgin olive oil.